Location: Leeds City Museum, Millennium Square, Leeds.

-A brand new exhibition created by Photographer Ed Hall in partnership with Leeds City Museum exhibiting insects in incredible detail.
-Funded by a Royal Entomological Society Goodman Award the exhibition highlights the importance of insects in natural history collections and hopes to unveil a seldom seen part of the natural world.
+A brand new exhibition created by photographer Ed Hall in partnership with Leeds City Museum exhibiting insects in incredible detail.
+Funded by a Royal Entomological Society Goodman Award the exhibition highlights the importance of insects in natural history collections and hopes to unveil a seldom seen part of the natural world to the general public.

-Specialist photographic methods have been used on the insects from the Leeds Museum collection, allowing them to be printed up to 3 metres wide.
+Specialist techniques have been used to photograph Leeds Museum’s insect collection, allowing the images to be printed up to 3 metres wide.
 This provides the perfect way to get up close and personal with some incredible creatures.
-The specimens will be on display along side their images, to give visitors an appreciation for the scale on which the images have been printed.
+The physical specimens will be on display along side their images, to give visitors an appreciation for the scale on which the images have been printed.

 About the photographer

 Ed Hall is a photographer based in Leeds, UK.
 He has a background in ecology research, and currently works with museums and educational institutions photographing natural history collections.